G-reasoner: Foundation Models for Unified Reasoning over Graph-structured Knowledge: Implementation Details

 \subsection{Training Details}

 \textbf{Training Data.} We gather the training data from \citet{luo2025gfm}, which is based on the training sets of HotpotQA, MuSiQue, and 2Wiki, and construct diverse graph structures to train our GFM.
 Specifically, the training data consists of 277,839 query samples and 2,972,931 document corpus.
 Each query is labeled with 2-4 supporting documents.
-We construct three types of graphs from documents, including knowledge graphs (KG) using HippoRAG 2 \citep{gutiérrez2025ragmemorynonparametriccontinual}, knowledge graph + document graph using LightRAG \citep{guo2024lightrag}, and hierarchical graphs using Youtu-GraphRAG \citep{dong2025youtu}.
-To ensure efficiency, we split large graphs into smaller subgraphs with around 100k nodes and group the relevant queries for each subgraph during training.
-The statistics of the training data are summarized in \Cref{tab:train_dataset}.
+We construct three types of graphs from documents, including knowledge graphs (KG) using HippoRAG \citep{gutiérrez2025ragmemorynonparametriccontinual}, knowledge graph + document graph using LightRAG \citep{guo2024lightrag}, and hierarchical graphs using Youtu-GraphRAG \citep{dong2025youtu}.

+\RE{The proposed QuadGraph presents a comprehensive schema that integrates four layers: Community, Document, Knowledge Graph, and Attribute, which enables the representation of various graph types within a single framework for training.
+The construction steps for HippoRAG, LightRAG, and Youtu-GraphRAG are as follows: